Stela Cole

 American singer-songwriter from Peachtree City, GA U.S.

 Hollyn Elizabeth Shadinger (born October 21, 1997), known professionally as Stela Cole is an American singer-songwriter.
 Her song “DIY” held the record for the most first week streams on American Song Contest where she reached the semi-finals as a contestant for her home state Georgia.
-Prior to ASC, Stela independently released her EP, “Woman of the Hour” (2020) and song “I Shot Cupid” (2021) through her self-funded label “Stelavision Records” and Venice Music.
+Prior to ASC, Stela independently released her EP, Woman of the Hour (2020) and song “I Shot Cupid” (2021) through her self-funded label “Stelavision Records” and Venice Music.
+In 2025 she released her debut album I Die Where You Begin.

 Early life

 Shadinger was born on October 21, 1997, in Knoxville, Tennessee.
-She was adopted at birth and grew up Peachtree City, Georgia.
+She was adopted at birth and grew up in Peachtree City, Georgia.

 Shadinger grew up playing goalkeeper, she injured her back at 15, ending her competitive soccer career.
 After sustaining a serious back injury during a game, she turned her attention toward writing songs.
 After recording her first demos, she caught the attention of local producers who recognized her talent and introduced her to eventual manager Steve Sparrow.
 Sparrow went on to teach her how to write songs in a professional manner and is still her manager to this day.

 Shadinger graduated from Starr’s Mill High School in 2016 and sang the national anthem at her graduation ceremony.
 She briefly attended Belmont University to pursue a degree in “Commercial Voice,” but dropped out to focus on her music career with RCA Records.